 Mod podge is a craft bond and sealant method we can use in a variety of ways.
 Even though using Mod Podge to transfer prints to wood takes a long period, it yields more detailed results.

-Using this technique, you’ll be pleasantly surprised by the crispness and colour of the photos.
+Using this technique, you’ll be pleasantly surprised by the crispness and color of the photos.
 However, this method does require more than 24 hours due to the drying time required for Mod Podge.

 How to prepare the wood?

 - Roughen the wood up a little to provide an ideal surface for the ink to adhere to.

 - After you have sanded your wood piece in a circular motion, remove the topmost layer of wood.

 - Then you can now wipe your wood piece with a slightly damp cloth to remove dust.
 If dust remains, the transfer method could be affected.

 What are the materials needed to transfer a photo on wood?